jsanzolac/extract-paragraphs-with-aws-textract/README.md

 - Address abstract cases with the paragrpah_constructor function.
 - Export data in different formats.
-- AWS CloudFormation template for a serverless architecture to execute the functions.
+- AWS CloudFormation template for a serverless architecture to execute the functions when a new object is uploaded in your S3 bucket.
 Please feel free to suggest new features or improvements to the current code.